HaseloffLab/MarpoDB/README.md

 ## Bioinformatics software and required databases

-TransDecoder
+- TransDecoder

-BLAST-2.2.27
+- BLAST-2.2.27

-HMMR
+- HMMR

-Uniprot
+- Uniprot

-Pfam-A
+- Pfam-A

-pip python installer and virtualenv
+- pip python installer and virtualenv

-PostgreSQL
+- PostgreSQL

-Psycopg python library from source
+- Psycopg python library from source

-Splign and Compart
+- Splign and Compart

-InterproScan
+- InterproScan

-python libraries
+- python libraries

--biopython
+..+ biopython

--Flask
+..+ Flask

--Flask-Login
+..+ Flask-Login

--Flask-Mail
+..+ Flask-Mail

--Flask-Session
+..+ Flask-Session

--Flask-SQLAlchemy
+..+ Flask-SQLAlchemy

--Flask-User
+..+ Flask-User

--Flask-WTF
+..+ Flask-WTF

--Jinja2
+..+ Jinja2

--pillow
+..+ pillow

--requests
+..+ requests

--bcbio-gff
+..+ bcbio-gff

 ## Data compilation
 We have a developed a set of scripts to compile your transcriptome and genome data to a gene-centric database: